Basics

 Tabindex to make elements focusable

-Setting tabindex="0" on an element places the element in the logical navigation flow of the document and allows it to receive focus.
+Setting tabindex="0" on an element places the element in the sequential navigation flow of the document and allows it to receive focus.
 For instance, tabindex will allow focus to be set on a normally unfocusable element, such as a <div>:

 <div id="menu-container" tabindex="0">